 The biggest factor determining your physician salary is your specialty.
 More DOs choose primary care, which tends to pay less than procedure-based specialties.
-But DOs can choose any specialty, and DO salaries are comparable to MDs within each specialty.
+But DOs can choose any specialty, and within each specialty, DO salaries are comparable to MD salaries.

 Can a DO Become a Surgeon?

-Yes, DOs can pursue all the same specialties as MDs, and this includes surgical specialties.
-However, the osteopathic (DO) philosophy emphasizes prevention and holistic medicine, so it is more common for osteopathic doctors to pursue primary care than surgery.
+DOs can pursue all the same specialties as MDs, and this includes surgical specialties.
+However, since the osteopathic (DO) philosophy emphasizes prevention and holistic medicine, it is more common for osteopathic doctors to pursue primary care than surgery.